GiedriusT/tamulaitis-page/README.md

 ## How to use the repo?

 Live version is available at [https://tamulaitis.lt](https://tamulaitis.lt).
 You can also read markdown files directly in this repo, they are linked in [Projects](#projects) section below.
-It is also possible to clone this repository and [run the page locally](#running-locally) for whatever reason.
+It is also possible to clone this repository and [run the page locally](#running-locally) if you want to do that for whatever reason.

 ## Projects